Rui-Huang-dotcom/Credit-Scoring-Analytics/README.md

 # Credit-Scoring-Analytics

 ## 📝 Overview
-Banks and financial institutions have different business strategies.
-Normally, public banks tend to minimise business risk, considering only hish cred score loan applicants for leading.
-Private banks tend to maximise profit, which need to identify optimal credit score toelances.
-This optimisation is focused on this analytics.
-New entrants tend to consider every applicant no matter they have low credit score or no credit at all.
+Banks and financial institutions employ diverse business strategies.
+Typically, public banks aim to minimize business risk by exclusively considering loan applicants with high credit scores for lending.
+On the other hand, private banks seek to maximize profits, necessitating the identification of optimal credit score tolerances.
+This optimization process is a key focus of analytics within the industry.
+New entrants, in contrast, often adopt a more inclusive approach, considering applicants regardless of whether they have a low credit score or no credit history at all.

+This analysis not only aids in making informed decisions regarding loan applications but also offers insights into the delicate balance between profitability and market expansion in the dynamic landscape of financial operations.
 ##  👨‍💻 Analysis
 ### 1. Problem Statement
 The objective is to construct an in-house risk model for subprime mortgages (a type of loan granted to low credit scores applicant ), optimizing profit for a bank.
 The profit structure involves a gain of $100 from a good customer and a loss of $500 from a bad customer.
 The dataset overview can be found here: [Credit Scoring Dataset](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/1.%20Credit%20Scoring.csv):